mattwelke/apache-openwhisk-runtime-java-11/README.md

 Using ActionLoop proxy would have made it too difficult for me to create this custom runtime because I lack experience with Gradle (needed to understand the complex build system) and Python (needed for the `compile` script you're expected to create).
 Therefore, to reduce the barrier to entry to create the custom runtime, I used the original runtime that just used an HTTP server as reference, since I'm already familiar with HTTP server apps and I could get by without needing to use Gradle.

-Furthermore, it isn't clear that the ActionLoop proxy protocol itseld adds performance when it's used for runtimes.
-For the Node.js runtime, it was found not to improve performance (https://github.com/apache/openwhisk-runtime-java/pull/82#issuecomment-851799588).
+Furthermore, it isn't clear that the ActionLoop proxy protocol itself improves performance over using an HTTP server in the runtime's native language.
+For the Node.js runtime, it was found to not improve performance (https://openwhisk-team.slack.com/archives/C3TPCAQG1/p1607833804403300?thread_ts=1607829152.403100&cid=C3TPCAQG1).
 This may be due to the fact that the Node.js runtime stores the user action code in memory instead of writing it to disk:

 **Node.js runtime init:**